|AIRIE Mission Statement

 Scientific Interests and Expertise

 My geologic career began in geophysics, exploring for geothermal resources in the field and monitoring microseismicity.
-Falling oil prices sent me in new directions.
-Graduate and postdoctoral research led me into igneous and metamorphic petrology, trace element geochemistry, genesis of metallic ore deposits, and ultimately isotope geochemistry.
-Since 1996, I have been affiliated with the AIRIE Program, focusing on applications of Re-Os geochemistry, first in magmatic systems, and more recently in the sedimentary environment.
+Graduate and postdoctoral research led me into mapping and reconstructing volcanic and subvolcanic systems, seeing through hydrothermal and metamorphic overprints, trace element and isotope geochemistry, applying these to ore genesis.
+In 1996, as Department Head of Geosciences, I helped establish the AIRIE Program, focusing on applications of Re-Os geochemistry, first in magmatic and hydrothermal ores, and more recently in the sedimentary environment and petroleum systems.

 On-going projects are designed to understand how metals – especially rhenium and osmium – are distributed in the earth, how they are transported from the earth’s interior to the crust, and how they are concentrated in various reservoirs in the earth’s lithosphere, hydrosphere, and biosphere.
-A major focus is on organic material – how Re and Os are captured in organic-rich sediments, and how they behave through compaction and heating of those sediments, transformation of the organic material to oil and gas, and migration of these hydrocarbons in the earth’s subsurface.
+A major focus is on organic material – how Re and Os are captured in organic-rich sediments, and how they behave through compaction, heating and fluid interactions, transformation of the organic material to oil and gas, and migration of these hydrocarbons in the earth’s subsurface.

 The best way to contact me is by e-mail – the one constant in life: